benward2301/dynq/README.md

 ## Examples

-The examples below are run against a single-table conversion of the [PostgreSQL DVD rental sample database](docs/dvdrental-er.pdf).
+The examples below are run against the [DVD rental sample database](#the-dvd-rental-database).

-### Queries

 For brevity, these queries do not use the `--select` option, but its use is recommended for high-volume queries.